parthteredesai/TejasARC_portal/README.md

 *Due to file upload limitations we were unable to upload high quality videos, hence the video quality is low*

+*Click on the link above, then click on view raw & download will start on your device*
 ## 📌 Features

 -  Dynamic content rendering using **EJS templates**